Photo Credit: Hana Gustafson

 On Wednesday, Sept.
 18, the Americana Music Association presented its 23rd annual Americana Honors & Awards ceremony.
 In an expansive celebration of the vibrant variety of traditions and styles that inform this distinctly American folk genre, the now 25-year-old trade organization brought a dazzling lineup of stars to Nashville, Tenn.’s storied Ryman Auditorium, welcoming 19 performances and offering six member-voted awards.

 The evening’s festivities commenced with a performance from Duane Betts, who gave tribute to his late father, the legendary Dickey Betts, with a wide-eyed, heartful and virtuosic treatment of the Eat a Peach centerpiece “Blue Sky.”
-“This one’s for you, dad,” said the artist, who recently paid tribute to the Allman Brothers Band drummer at his Horseshoe Music Festival.
+“This one’s for you, dad,” said the artist, who recently paid tribute to the Allman Brothers Band co-founder at his Horseshoe Music Festival.
 “We love you.”

 Further standout performances came from artists like Emerging Act of the Year nominee Kaitlin Butts, who fiddled through “You Ain’t Gotta Die (to Be Dead to Me),” Waxahatchee, who tapped MJ Lenderman for the Song of the Year-nominated “Right Back To It,” Group of the Year nominees The Milk Carton Kids, who staged “When You’re Gone,” and The Blind Boys of Alabama, who shared the soul-stirring “Work Until My Days Are Done.”
 Other featured performers included Hurray for the Riff Raff, Sarah Jarosz, Turnpike Troubadours, Wyatt Flores, Noah Kahan, Charles Wesley Godwin, Dave Alvin, Dwight Yoakam, Brandy Clark, Larkin Poe and The War and Treaty, among others.